-I have audited the financial statements of Cardiff and Vale of Glamorgan Pension Fund for the year ended 31 March 2019 under the Public Audit (Wales) Act 2004.
-Cardiff and Vale of Glamorgan Pension Fund's financial statements comprise the fund account, the net assets statement and the related notes, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and the Code of Practice on Local Authority Accounting in the United Kingdom 2018-19 based on International Financial Reporting Standards (IFRSs).
-In my opinion the financial statements:
+I have audited the financial statements of Cardiff Harbour Authority for the year ended 31 March 2019 under the Public Audit (Wales) Act 2004.

+Cardiff Harbour Authority's financial statements comprise the Comprehensive Income and Expenditure Statement, and the Balance Sheet.

+The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as applied by the European Union

-- give a true and fair view of the financial transactions of the pension fund during the year ended 31 March 2019, and of the amount and disposition at that date of its assets and liabilities; and - have been properly prepared in accordance with legislative requirements and the Code of Practice on Local Authority Accounting in the United Kingdom 2018-19.
+- give a true and fair view of the financial position of Cardiff Harbour Authority as at 31 March 2019 and of its income and expenditure for the year then ended; and - have been properly prepared in accordance with legislative requirements and International Financial Reporting Standards (IFRSs) as applied by the European Union.

 I conducted my audit in accordance with applicable law and International Standards on Auditing in the UK (ISAs (UK)).
 My responsibilities under those standards are further described in the auditor's responsibilities for the audit of the financial statements section of my report.
-I am independent of the pension fund in accordance with the ethical requirements that are relevant to my audit of the financial statements in the UK including the Financial Reporting Council's Ethical Standard, and I have fulfilled my other ethical responsibilities in accordance with these requirements.
+I am independent of Cardiff Harbour Authority in accordance with the ethical requirements that are relevant to my audit of the financial statements in the UK including the Financial Reporting Council's Ethical Standard, and I have fulfilled my other ethical responsibilities in accordance with these requirements.
 I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my opinion.